racket/racket/racket/src/README.txt

  - armv7, armv7s, or aarch64: to run on iOS
  - i386 or x86_64: to run on the simulator

-To cross-compile for CS, you must supply the Chez Scheme compiler that Racket CS was built with.
-Assuming you have built Racket CS for your machine at "/path/to/racket" using the default `make` target, you can configure the cross build using that Racket binary and a path to the Chez Scheme build folder like so:

-  configure --host=[arch]-apple-darwin
-            --enable-ios="[sdk]"
-            --enable-racket=/path/to/racket/bin/racket
-            --enable-scheme=/path/to/racket/src/build/cs/c

 The [sdk] argument is a path to an iOS SDK, but if it is "iPhoneOS" or "iPhoneSimulator", then the corresponding SDK is located in the standard place within the XCode application.
 For example, "iPhoneOS"